 As humans, we’re subconsciously used to hearing ambient noise and the way the sound of our voices bounces around a room.
 In a sound booth, this doesn’t happen.
 When you speak, your voice sounds absorbed and quieter than when you speak outside the booth.
 In a sound booth, you can’t trust your ears.

-Due to your voice sounding Opens in a new tab.much quieter in the booth, you’ll feel the need to talk louder, which isn’t necessary.
+Due to your voice sounding much quieter in the booth, you’ll feel the need to talk louder, which isn’t necessary.
 Not only will the recording sound unsettling by your raised voice, but it’ll strain your voice.
-With headphones on, you can hear exactly what your voice sounds like, and you’ll talk at a comfortable volume, preserving your voiceOpens in a new tab. and the eardrums of those who need to edit your recording.
+With headphones on, you can hear exactly what your voice sounds like, and you’ll talk at a comfortable volume, preserving your voice and the eardrums of those who need to edit your recording.

 If you find that hearing your voice while recording is too distracting for you or you battle to talk while hearing yourself talk back to you, then keep the headphones on one ear and off the other.
 In this way, you’ll still pick up on the technical issues and what your voice sounds like in real-time while being able to concentrate on what you’re reading and sounding natural.